 How to Store Your Hats

-I store all of my hats on the wall using command hooks so there are no holes in the wall, plus it doubles as decor!
+I store all of my hats on the wall using command hooks , and they double as decor!
 I can easily move them around if I decide to rearrange the room.
 You can also use nails if you don’t mind the holes.
 I used to store them in my office stacking them on top of one another; however, I noticed I wasn’t reaching for them as much as I hoped.
 Now that I see all of them, I wear them so much more!

 shop felt hats

 If you’re looking for a straw or summer hat, I have a roundup of my favorites here.

 I know it can feel a little strange wearing something you’re not used to.
 I remember the first time I wore a big floppy hat I felt a little nervous that everyone would stare at it or something silly like that.
 If you’re new to wearing hats, don’t be!
 I promise anyone can rock a hat this fall.

 Do you enjoy wearing felt hats in the fall and winter?
 Let me know if you have one below!